microhh/readthedocs/source/Tutorials/idealized_cases.rst

 .. figure:: figures/advection.png

-More information about the second order scheme can be found in `Wicker and Skamarock (2002)`_.
+More information about the second order schemes can be found in `Wicker and Skamarock (2002)`_.

 .. _Wicker and Skamarock (2002): https://doi.org/10.1175/1520-0493(2002)130<2088:TSMFEM>2.0.CO;2